Hydraulics helps a matchplate molding machine quickly and precisely deliver ready-to-pour flaskless green sand molds.

 The hydraulics package

-The 80-gal hydraulic package was designed and built by Flodyne/Hydradyne Inc., a Bosch Rexroth distributor, system designer, and integrator located in Hanover Park, Ill.
-It includes a custom hydraulic power unit incorporating a Bosch Rexroth 42-gpm maximum horsepower-limiting pump driven by a 30-hp, 1800-rpm electric motor.
+The machine's hydraulic system was designed and built by Flodyne/Hydradyne Inc., a Bosch Rexroth distributor, system designer, and integrator located in Hanover Park, Ill.
+The hydraulic system includes a custom hydraulic power unit (HPU) incorporating an 80-gal reservoir and Bosch Rexroth 42-gpm maximum horsepower-limiting pump driven by a 30-hp, 1800-rpm electric motor.
 The high-pressure portion of the duty cycle is 3000 psi.

 Also included are three loose valve assemblies, which incorporate four Rexroth proportional valves, plus various other valves.
 Selection of these components was based on the recommendations of Flodyne/Hydradyne and Bosch Rexroth after they thoroughly reviewed Beardsley & Piper's design and performance requirements.

-By incorporating a Rexroth digital servodrive, Beardsley & Piper was able to rapidly, precisely, and smoothly synchronize position, while smoothly transitioning to force control mode on the cope and table actuators during the cycle's squeeze portion.
-The freely programmable, bus-capable NC control is suitable for electromechanical and electrohydraulic drives, and offers true axis synchronization.
+By incorporating a Rexroth digital servodrive, Beardsley & Piper was able to rapidly and precisely synchronize position while smoothly transitioning from position to force control mode on the cope and table actuators during the cycle's squeeze portion.
+The freely programmable, bus-capable controller is suitable for electromechanical and electrohydraulic drives, and offers true axis synchronization.

 Due to open- and closed-loop control algorithms specifically tailored to the characteristics inherent to hydraulics, optimum performance of electrohydraulic drives is achieved.
-Sequences can be programmed via a PC.
-The NC programming provides flexibility and uses a common platform.
+Sequences can be programmed via a PC, and NC programming provides flexibility and uses a common platform.

 The digital servodrive produces a fast, controlled squeeze, which decreases the cycle time of the machine and increases mold output.
 It also eliminates mold pattern breakout by closely matching both cope and table squeeze forces and providing a menu-based automatic adjustment of pressures, forces, and hydraulic actuator velocities, as well as positions for the various patterns users might need.
 This automatic setup eliminates the need for manual adjustment of the machine, resulting in quicker and repeatable parameter changeover.